 Shopify stores sometimes catch a little flak since they can look quite similar – that is, if their owners aren’t aware of the customization options available to them.
 The old saying, “knowledge is power” certainly rings true here.

 However, we would contend that the similar look of a lot of ecommerce stores – rigid grid systems, massive headers, and clunky menus – can be negated with the right tweaks.
 Quite simply, any Shopify store can become a stunner with a little thought.

-Food and Beverage Shopify Stores
+Food and Beverage Shopify Store Examples

 Good food and drink are a feast for both the palate and the eyes – and your Shopify store should be no exception.
 Devour our top choices below.

 1. Ratio Coffee